abzcoding/aptdetector/README.md

 it's an educational project only.

 ## References
-I've used based my work loosely on some respectful papers that i've linked below:
+I've based my work loosely on some respectful papers that i've linked below:
 * [Packet sniffing a brief introduction][packetsniff]
 * [Persistent threats and how to monitor and deter them][persistentthreat]